 Some of the negative health outcomes associated with substance abuse include:

 - Teenage pregnancy

 - Digestive problems

 People who use substances often begin at an early age.
 Ninety percent of adults with a substance use disorder started using before the age of 18 and half started under the age of 15.
 And youth who use marijuana for the first time before age 14 are five times more likely to abuse drugs as an adult compared to youth who use marijuana at age 18.
 Therefore, preventing substance use among youth is crucial.

 This assessment focused specifically on alcohol and marijuana use among 12-20 year olds and prescription drug use among 18-25 year olds.
 Below are summary findings on each substance.

-Among Douglas County School District high school students during the year 2013, 26.6% of high school students had at least one drink of alcohol in the past 30 days and 13.8% reported binge drinking at least once in the past 30 days.
-During the years 2011-2014, there was an overall increased trend in emergency department visits for residents of all ages related to alcohol but no increasing trend for hospitalizations.
-Alcohol was responsible for more motor vehicle crashes involving injury compared to other drugs.
-Focus group results also revealed that alcohol use was common among youth, socially acceptable and was easy to obtain.
+Among Douglas County School District high school students during the year 2017, 26.3% of high school students had at least one drink of alcohol in the past 30 days – no change from 2013 (26.6%).
+While there was no actual increase in report of drinking alcohol, there was a significant increase in perception of a “typical student’s” frequency of drinking alcohol – drinking alcohol on one or more of the past 30 days (74.7% in 2013 to 82.9% in 2017).
+In 2017, 16.1% reported binge drinking at least once in the past 30 days – a significant increase from 13.8% in 2013.
+During the years 2011-2015, there was an increasing trend in emergency department visits for residents of all ages related to alcohol poisoning, but hospitalizations for alcohol poisoning rates were steady over time.
+Alcohol-related death rates are increasing over time, particularly in Douglas County as compared to Colorado as a whole.
+Alcohol was responsible for more fatal motor vehicle crashes than were other drugs.

 Prescription Drug Use